redislabs-training/dockerized-redis-cluster/readme.md

 - will start up 6 docker redis containers with custom ports and internal IPs
 - allows you to setup 3 masters with replication
+- creates a python docker container on the same network with a source file you can edit and run

 ## running nodes
 It's just using docker-compose... so do your own magic if you know it.